What Home Insurance Doesn't Cover: 15 Common Exclusions You Need to Know

 Why it's excluded: Gradual deterioration is a maintenance issue, not an insurable peril.
 Policies cover sudden damage, not inevitable aging.

-Alternative: There's no insurance for wear and tear — this is where a home warranty comes in, covering repair or replacement of major systems and appliances due to age.
-Learn about how maintenance requirements affect your claims.
+Alternative: There's no insurance for wear and tear.
+A home warranty can cover repair or replacement of major systems and appliances due to age.
+Learn how maintenance requirements affect your claims in the current market.

 6. Neglect & Failure to Maintain